 Before you sign a private contract, you should know the following:

-- Medicare cannot reimburse you after such an agreement.
+- Medicare can’t reimburse you

-- The service provider sets their prices and charges that you must pay.
+- The service provider sets prices

 Lower Costs With Medicare Assignment